dis-sg/dis-sg.github.io/_posts/2020-06-26-Singapore-Heritage-Festival-2020.md

 published: false
 ---

 The <a href="https://www.heritagefestival.sg/">Singapore Heritage Festival</a> (SHF) is one of the key events organised by the National Heritage Board annually.
 This year’s digital edition is a first in its 17 year history, and is set to run from June 19 to July 5.
-Each week, SHF would dedicate programmes to a heritage-rich neighbourhood - Tanjong Pagar, Pasir Ris, and Kallang.
+Each week, SHF would dedicate programmes to a heritage-rich neighbourhood: Tanjong Pagar, Pasir Ris, and Kallang.

 <h2>Visual Identity</h2>